 - Tomato sauces

-- Dark-colored fruits like raspberries, blueberries, and blackberries
+- Dark-coloured fruits like raspberries, blueberries, and blackberries.

-Thankfully, teeth whitening products can lift surface stains, and teeth whitening treatments with your dentist can have a noticeable result in very little time.
+Thankfully, teeth whitening products can lift surface stains, and teeth whitening treatments performed by your dentist can have a noticeable result in very little time.
 Learn about the four different types of teeth whitening below.

-You can easily swap your regular toothpaste and mouthwash for whitening toothpaste and mouthrinse.
+You can easily swap your regular toothpaste and mouthwash for alternative options with whitening properties.
 Whitening toothpaste can contain mild abrasives to gently remove stains on the surfaces of the teeth while brushing.
-According to the American Dental Association (ADA), whitening mouthrinse can include hydrogen peroxide or other whitening ingredients.
-There are even special whitening toothbrushes available to polish teeth without abrasion using special condensed bristles.
+According to the American Dental Association (ADA), whitening mouthwash may include hydrogen peroxide or other whitening ingredients.
+There are even special whitening toothbrushes available to polish teeth without abrasion, using special condensed bristles.

-Whitening sugar-free chewing gum can help your teeth in multiple ways.
-First, chewing gum after meals stimulates saliva production to rinse away bacteria and food.
+Whitening, sugar-free chewing gum can help your teeth in multiple ways.
+First, chewing gum after meals stimulates saliva production to rinse away germs and food.
 Second, the chewing gum's whitening ingredients can coat the teeth to prevent staining.
-Keeping whitening gum with you for after meals may help maintain results after your whitening treatment.
+Keeping whitening gum with you to chew on after meals may help maintain results after your whitening treatment.

-Whitening strips are small plastic strips with a peroxide-gel that you apply to your teeth.
-Depending on the manufacturer's instructions, whitening strips can be used up to 30 minutes a day for up to two weeks for a noticeable whitening result.
+Whitening strips are small plastic strips with a peroxide gel that you apply to your teeth.
+Depending on the manufacturer's instructions, whitening strips can be used up to 30 minutes a day for up to two weeks to produce a noticeable whitening result.

 Teeth whitening trays include one or more mouthguard-like trays with a gel-based whitening solution.
 You can buy teeth whitening trays at the store, or your dentist can create custom trays for you to use with a professionally dispensed whitening product.
-If you work with your dentist, they will take an impression of the teeth, and then your tray is made to fit your mouth.
+If you work with your dentist, they will take an impression of the teeth so that your tray can be made to fit your mouth.
 Over-the-counter trays have a lower concentration of peroxide than what is available from an in-office procedure.
 Just like whitening strips, teeth whitening trays may have to be used multiple days a week for up to two weeks for the best results.

-In-office whitening treatments at your dentist's office can have excellent results.
+Whitening treatment at your dentist's office can have longer-lasting results.
 First, your dentist will place a protective coating on the gum tissue and lips to protect them from the harsh whitening ingredients.
 Next, your dentist will apply the whitening gel and shine an ultraviolet lamp onto the teeth to activate the treatment.
 This process usually features a higher concentration of whitening ingredients than you'll find in products in the store.
 While in-office treatments cost more than over-the-counter products, the results are typically better and last longer.

-It's important to have proper oral hygiene habits before any teeth whitening treatment.
-Take care of any cavities or gingivitis.
-Otherwise, you may experience tooth sensitivity issues or gum inflammation.
+It's important to have proper oral hygiene habits before using any teeth whitening treatment.
+Take care of any cavities or gum problems.
+Otherwise, you may experience tooth sensitivity issues or gum sensitivity.
 Speak with your dentist before using any teeth whitening treatment to ensure the safest way to achieve a whiter smile with the best possible results.